aovabo/aovabo/README.md

 ### Hello there 👋
 - I'm Alexander
 - I am interested interested in software, cloud, and network security.
-- I an also passionate about privacy issues in technology, product, and design.
+- I am also passionate about privacy issues in technology, product, and design.
 - I’m currently participating in PNSQC 2020 cyber range event, Cyber Carnival Games 2020, DTCC CTF (in collaboration with NYU CSAW '20), and National Cyber League (NCL) 2020 Fall Season!
 <!--
 **aovabo/aovabo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.